 Our section also participates at conferences and other events of other organizations – such as the DGMK spring conference and some job fairs.
 We usually have a booth at these shows and sometimes also offer presentations/lectures at these events.

 During our annual meeting the new officers are being elected, the past year is being reported on, awards are presented to students, who also present their topics to the audience.
 Usually some social event is also organized.
-The annual meeting location rotates, typically between the Universities of our associated student chapters (Freiberg, Clausthal, Berlin).
+The annual meeting location rotates, typically between the Universities of our associated student chapters (Freiberg, Clausthal, Aachen).
 It is free-of-charge and usually takes one full day.
 Several participants elect to arrive the evening before as well.

 Typically in August we have our annual summer barbecue – usually hosted by Cameron in Celle.
 While the schedule may change, typically it starts on a Friday afternoon at 5 p.m.
 At 6p.m. there is a technical presentation by the host, followed by a plant tour.
 After this we have a barbecue.
 Cost is the same as for the lectures.